And what your unhealthy fast food choices do to your body

 - Eating two or more portions of fried potatoes (this also includes French fries) each week doubles your risk of an early death up to 27 percent according to the American Journal of Clinical Nutrition.

 Some young adults and adolescents consume fast food on a typical school day due to taste and convenience.
-This may be because most schools have quick access to fast food chains.
+This may be because most schools have quick access to these chains.
 This specific eating behavior can lead to overweight problems during adulthood.

-- Eating fast food for lunch for five consecutive days may negatively impact your metabolism, resulting in obesity and weight gain later on.
+- Eating these for lunch for five consecutive days may negatively impact your metabolism, resulting in obesity and weight gain later on.